-Cost Share: Financial assistance provided to land occupiers.

-Cost Share Contract: A contract between a grantee and land occupier(s) to provide a legal standing to insure practices are installed and maintained according to approved standards and specifications.
-Also called a Conservation Practice Contract.

-Direct Cost: A cost that can be identified specifically with a particular final objective.

-Effective Date: The date an agreement begins, as stated in the agreement.

-Equipment: Property that has a useful life expectancy of more than one year and is not expected to be significantly depleted in use.
-See also the Allowable costs section of this manual.

-eLINK: An online database for grantees to apply for grants, enter work plans, and submit progress reports.
-This system allows BWSR to track progress on the use of state funds distributed to our partners through competitive and non-competitive processes.

-Executed Date: The date of the last signature by all parties on an agreement.
-Except when provided by the individual grant program policy, work may not begin under the grant agreement until it is fully executed.

-Executed Grant Agreement: A grant agreement that has been signed and dated by all parties.

-Expiration Date: The end date stated in the grant agreement or the date that all obligations have been satisfactorily fulfilled, whichever comes first.

-Facilities: General operating and maintenance expenses, such as insurance, rent, and utilities.

-Financial Report: A report is submitted by a grantee when a payment request is being made, after all grant funds have been spent, after a financial reconciliation, or the grant agreement expires.
-It is a summary of financial expenditures specific to each grant at the time the report is generated.

-Financial Reconciliation: Reconciling a grantee's reported expenditures for a given period with supporting documentation, such as purchase orders, receipts and payroll records.
-Reconciliation occurs before final payment is made or grant closeout.

-Fiscal Agent: The entity that will receive grant funds with a State-issued vendor number through the MN Department of Administration, Materials Management Division (MMD).

-Grant Administration: Activities such as local grant tracking, grant agreement management, reporting, and project management or oversight of activities.
+- Cost Share: Financial assistance provided to a land occupier to share the cost to install or adopt a conservation practice. - Flat Rate: Financial assistance provided at a predetermined fixed rate to install or adopt a conservation practice. - Percentage Rate: Financial assistance provided at a predetermined percentage of the actual documented costs to install or adopt a conservation practice. - Cost Share Contract: A contract between a grantee and land occupier(s) to provide a legal standing to ensure practices are installed and maintained according to approved standards and specifications.
+Also called a Conservation Practice Contract. - Direct Cost: A cost that can be identified specifically with a particular final objective. - Effective Date: The date an agreement begins, as stated in the agreement. - Equipment: Property that has a useful life expectancy of more than one year and is not expected to be significantly depleted in use.
+See also the Allowable costs section of this manual. - eLINK: An online database for grantees to apply for grants, enter work plans, and submit progress reports.
+This system allows BWSR to track progress on the use of state funds distributed to our partners through competitive and non-competitive processes. - Executed Date: The date of the last signature by all parties on an agreement.
+Except when provided by the individual grant program policy, work may not begin under the grant agreement until it is fully executed. - Executed Grant Agreement: A grant agreement that has been signed and dated by all parties. - Expiration Date: The end date stated in the grant agreement or the date that all obligations have been satisfactorily fulfilled, whichever comes first. - Facilities: General operating and maintenance expenses, such as insurance, rent, and utilities. - Financial Report: A report is submitted by a grantee when a payment request is being made, after all grant funds have been spent, after a financial reconciliation, or the grant agreement expires.
+It is a summary of financial expenditures specific to each grant at the time the report is generated. - Financial Reconciliation: Reconciling a grantee's reported expenditures for a given period with supporting documentation, such as purchase orders, receipts and payroll records.
+Reconciliation occurs before final payment is made or grant closeout. - Fiscal Agent: The entity that will receive grant funds with a State-issued vendor number through the MN Department of Administration, Materials Management Division (MMD). - Grant Administration: Activities such as local grant tracking, grant agreement management, reporting, and project management or oversight of activities.
 See also Administration.